 Integrity: We assure and maintain transparency in our relationships with each other and with our various constituencies.

 Commitment to Excellence: We lead through innovation, maximize technology to its fullest and relentlessly increase our knowledge.

 Inclusiveness: We operate in a spirit of inclusiveness by providing opportunities and forums for our many stakeholders to be represented and heard across activities throughout the Association.

 Diversity: We vigorously encourage and welcome the power of diversity, especially those who have been underserved or under-represented.

 Consumer Focus: We seek to understand, learn from and meet the needs of individuals with Alzheimer’s disease, their families and caregivers.

 Accountability: We keep our commitments and make measurable progress to achieve our mission.

 There are five strategic goals that are decidedly interdependent.
 Each is a priority and will be strategically implemented throughout the Association in a variety of ways.
 Each goal has a single over-arching strategic objective which will move forward the mission of the Alzheimer’s Association.
 Progress on strategic objectives will be measured and achieved through priority activities.

 Strategic Goal: Increasing Concern and Awareness

-Strategic Objective: Increase the momentum of the Alzheimer’s disease movement by 1) measurably increasing concern annually in the general population about Alzheimer’s disease as a critical public health issue; and 2) doubling unaided awareness of the Alzheimer’s Association among the Champions audience by 50 percent; and increasing constituent engagement through activities to support all strategic objectives.
+Strategic Objective: Continue commitment to strengthen the momentum of the Alzheimer’s disease movement by increasing concern about Alzheimer’s disease; increasing unaided awareness of the Alzheimer’s Association in the Champions audience by 50 percent; and increasing constituent engagement through activities to support all strategic objectives.